franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Guanxi Lu Personal Statement.md

 ## Guanxi Lu Personal Statement

 ## My Contribution
 My contribution mainly lies in the Single Cycle version and the Cache Version.
 In Single Cycle version, I am responsible for the Control Unit, Instruction Memory and Extend Unit.
-Also, me and @Frank_enstein are responsible for debugging the design.
+Also, me and [Haocheng](https://github.com/franfafdaf) are responsible for debugging the design.

 ## What I've learnt in this project